omnidigital/wagtailsettings/README.rst

     pip install wagtailsettings

-It works with Wagtail 0.5 and upwards.
+It is compatible with Wagtail 1.0 and upwards.

 Add it to your ``INSTALLED_APPS``: